bergkamp/video-comparison-player/README.md

 Main features:
-* Support Windows Mac（M1 & Intel）
+* Support Windows and Mac（M1 & Intel）
 * Support two videos or pictures to be played synchronously on the left and right sides
 * Support synchronous playback progress
 * Support dark mode